People react to $165K Hawaii home with ‘Jurassic Park’ bathroom - NewsBreak

 Samir Mezrahi, who created Zillow Gone Wild, joked that the bathroom reminded him of the scene in “Jurassic Park” when “the T-Rex eats that guy.”

-While the lack of walls might deter some, Kelber said the climate makes that style of architecture quite livable.
+While the lack of walls might deter some, Kalber said the climate makes that style of architecture quite livable.

 The house is brand new and features solar electricity, water catchment tanks, an outdoor lanai and is located 15 minutes from the beach.

-Note: Editor’s note: This story has been updated to correct a misspelling of the listing agent’s name.